ts-rest/ts-rest/.changeset/late-dingos-search.md

 '@ts-rest/express': minor
 ---

-Stronger typing for the `req` object in route handler implementations for express
+feat: '@ts-rest/express' added stronger typing for the `req` object in the route handler for express